 - 1 1/2 tsp dried oregano

-- 2-3 chipotle peppers in adobo sauce (canned) + 1-3 tsp adobo sauce (more or less to preferred spice level)
+- 1-3 whole chipotle peppers in adobo sauce (canned // plus 1-3 tsp adobo sauce as original recipe is written // more or less to preferred spice level)

 - Heat a large skillet over medium heat.
 Once hot, add oil (or water), onion, and garlic.
 Sauté for 4-5 minutes, stirring frequently, or until tender and slightly browned.

-- Next, add cooked lentils, carrots, coconut sugar, salt, pepper, paprika, cumin, cloves, oregano, chipotle peppers + adobo sauce (start with 1 tsp for low spice level), coconut aminos, lime juice, apple cider vinegar, water, and bay leaves (optional).
+- Next, add cooked lentils, carrots, coconut sugar, salt, pepper, paprika, cumin, cloves, oregano, chipotle peppers + adobo sauce (start with 1 tsp for low spice level), coconut aminos, lime juice, apple cider vinegar (start with lesser amount), water, and bay leaves (optional).
 Stir to combine.

 - Cover and cook over medium-low heat for at least 15 minutes (or up to 30-40 minutes on low heat) or until the carrots are tender and the color has deepened.
 Stir occasionally and add more water as needed if it dries up.

 - Taste and adjust flavor as needed, adding more paprika or cumin for smokiness, salt for saltiness, coconut sugar for sweetness, lime for acidity, coconut aminos for “umami” flavor, or chipotle peppers for spice.
 I added more chipotle pepper, adobo sauce, coconut aminos, lime, paprika, and salt.